liquitek/wgl2/README.md

 ***

-[SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) is used here, the [coi-serviceworker.js](https://github.com/gzuidhof/coi-serviceworker) is to deal with CORS  (to allow your browser's Javascript engine to use the SharedArrayBuffer on github pages)
+[SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) is used here, the [coi-serviceworker.js](https://github.com/gzuidhof/coi-serviceworker) is to deal with CORS  (to allow use of the SharedArrayBuffer on github pages)

 ***